hrichardlee/YubNubEx/README.md

 ## YubNubEx

 YubNubEx is a Chrome extension that extends YubNub (yubnub.org).
 It is activated in the Omnibox by its keyword, "y".
+It is published on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/yubnubex/nicbdnpoplkppcjbbidaikbalaelmcac?hl=en&gl=US)

 ### YubNub